compsocialscience/summer-institute/2026/ucla/apply.md

 - Your experience and/or interest in collaborative research.
 Carrying out a collaborative research project is a core component of SICSS-UCLA.
 - A possible topic, method, or question you would like to focus on for a collaborative project

-**In order to be guaranteed full consideration, all application materials must be submitted by {app due date not yet determined}.** All application materials must be submitted through this [Google Form](https://www.google.com) (form for this site not yet created).
-Applications that are not complete by the deadline may not receive full consideration.
-We will notify applicants solely through e-mail by {decision date not yet determined}, and will ask participants to confirm their participation very soon thereafter.
+**In order to be guaranteed full consideration, all application materials must be submitted by April 15, 2026.** All application materials must be submitted through this [Google Form](https://forms.gle/uNjAAXrUhytBW1tw9).
+Applications submitted after the deadline may not receive full consideration.
+We will notify applicants solely by email by May 1, 2026, and will ask participants to confirm their participation by May 8, 2026.

-Inquiries can be sent to [site email not set up](email@goes.here).
+Inquiries can be sent to **sicss.ucla@gmail.com**.

 ## Application Frequently Asked Questions